-Dr. Bacha is a member of several professional organizations including Teachers to Speakers of Other Languages, USA (TESOL), TESOL Lebanon, British Association for Applied Linguistics (BAAL) and the Association of Professors of English and Translation at Arab Universities (APETUS).
+Currently, Bacha is researching English across university disciplines, learner-centered curricular in both the teaching and learning language, literature in English in foreign contexts, and in redefining the role of English programs within both academic and professional contexts.
+Of Lebanese-Australian background, she is also doing research in contrastive rhetoric analysis.
+Dr. Bacha is a member of several professional organizations including Teachers to Speakers of Other Languages, US (TESOL), TESOL Lebanon, the British Association for Applied Linguistics (BAAL) and the Association of Professors of English and Translation at Arab Universities (APETUS).

 - Khachan, V. & Bacha, N.N.
 (2012) A vocabulary corpus-based analysis of L2 academic writing: A case study.
 Asian ESP Journal.
 8(1) Time Taylor International Publishers.

 - Bahous, R., Bacha, N.N., Nabhani, M. (2012) Multilingual educational trends and practices in Lebanon: A case study.
 International Review of Education (IRE) 57(5)737-749.
 Springer Publishers.

 - Bacha, N.N.
 (2010).
 Teaching the academic argument in an EFL environment.
 Journal of English for Academic Purposes (9)3, 229-241.
 Elsevier Publishers.

 - Bacha, N.N.
 (2010) Teaching literature in English as a foreign language classrooms: A study of student attitudes.
 International Journal of the Humanities.
 (8)1, 47-64.
 Common ground Publishers, Australia.